kindone/python-proptest/README.md

 Property-based testing shifts the focus from example-based verification to defining universal *properties* or *invariants* that must hold true for an input domain.
 Instead of manually crafting test cases for specific inputs, you describe the *domain* of inputs your function expects and the *general characteristics* of the output.

-python-proptest then generates hundreds or thousands of varied inputs, searching for edge cases or unexpected behaviors that violate your defined properties.
-This approach significantly increases test coverage and the likelihood of finding subtle bugs.
+python-proptest then generates hundreds of varied inputs, searching for edge cases or unexpected behaviors that violate your defined properties.
+This approach significantly increases test coverage, the likelihood of finding subtle bugs, and developer confidence in code correctness.

 ## Quick Start